robinmalburn/sublime-tabfilter/README.md

 # Tab Filter

-Tab Filter is a Sublime Text 2 plugin for quickly switching between open tabs.
+Tab Filter is a Sublime Text plugin for quickly switching between open tabs.
 Invoking Tab Filter brings up a "GoTo Anything"-like quick input showing your opened tabs for the current window, allowing you to quick filter on file names to rapidly switch amongst existing tabs.

+## Compatibility

+This plugin is compatible with Sublime Text 2 and 3.

 ## Installation